0branch/boron/doc/UserManual.md

 Datatype!
 ---------

-A value which represents a type.
+A value which represents a type or set of types.
+To declare a type use it's type word, which have names ending with an exclamation (!) character.
+To declare a set use a series of type words separated by slashes (/).

+	none!
+	char!/int!/double!

 None!